sendgrid/docs/content/docs/ui/sending-email/editor.md

 ## The Code Editor

-SendGrid’s marketer-friendly code editor features a powerful, split screen editing experience – perfect for building campaigns with your own custom HTML.
+SendGrid’s marketer-friendly code editor features a powerful, split-screen editing experience – perfect for building campaigns with your own custom HTML.
 It offers a number of helpful features, often found in native editors.

 ### Code Editor Features

 **Live Template Preview** -
 See how your email looks in real-time, as you write and edit code.
-No more tabbing between windows, refreshing or re-rendering.
+No more tabbing between windows, refreshing, or re-rendering.
 Marketing Campaigns’ split-screen editing experience displays your code on the left, and a pixel-perfect preview on the right.

 **Code & Tag Completion** -
 As you type, the editor automatically makes common suggestions.
 You can accept them by tapping tab or return –– or, simply continue typing to ignore.
 Additionally, as you open a tag of any kind, the code editor automatically places a closing tag.